practicaltech/TechFest/gathering_3/FAQ.md

 Q: What metal are the bread boards/ other components made of and does that matter?

 Q: How do batteries convert chemical to electrical energy?

+Q: Why does it matter to connect resistors in parallel or series?

+Q: Why do the number of coils in a resistor matter?

+Q: Why do all the component parts end in -or?
+A: This suffix is added to the end of a verb to make an agent noun! https://en.wiktionary.org/wiki/-tor#Latin